Otocinclus

-Otocinclus is a genus of catfish in the family Loricariidae native to South America, commonly known as "dwarf suckers" or "otos".
+Otocinclus is a genus of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armoured catfishes, and the subfamily Hypoptopomatinae, the cascudinhos.
+The catfishes in this genus are found in South America.
+These catfishes are commonly known as "dwarf suckers" or "otos".
 This genus, like other loricariids, is characterized by rows of armour plating covering the body, as well as the underslung suckermouth.
 They are generally small in size; O. tapirape is the smallest of the species (2.4 cm), while O. flexilis is the biggest (5.5 cm).
 These species have adaptations that allow them to breathe air.
 A duct forms at the junction between the esophagus and the stomach and expands into an enlarged, ring-like diverticulum, characteristic of this genus, which allows air-breathing.
 Otocinclus are popular aquarium fish, and they are often purchased as algae eaters.
-It is difficult to breed them in captivity, and only wild caught Otocinclus are available to hobbyists.
+It is difficult to breed them in captivity, and mostly wild caught Otocinclus are available to hobbyists.
 This genus is widely distributed east of the Andes of South America, throughout the lowlands from northern Venezuela to northern Argentina, but are generally absent from the Amazon and the Orinoco lowlands.